trilogy-group/social-toolkit-site/website/docs/reference/api.md

 ## Vector Store

-Brand Memory uses OpenSearch as its vector store database to store and manage analyzed source content.
+Brand Memory uses vector storage to store and manage analyzed source content.
+By default, it uses an internal vector store, but you can optionally configure OpenSearch as your vector store backend.

 The vector store is essential for:
 - Storing embeddings of analyzed content
 - Enabling semantic search capabilities
 - Structuring brand-related information for quick retrieval
 - Supporting natural language querying of brand content

-Currently, only OpenSearch is supported as the vector store backend.
-When creating a tenant, you must provide OpenSearch configuration details:
+When creating a tenant, you can optionally provide OpenSearch configuration details:

 ```http
 POST /tenant